 I recently came across the internet’s best kept secret.
-A much less popular variation of the classic gin martini—or as I like to call it the “improved” classic gin martini.
-It’s your typical gin martini with the addition of orange bitters and a squeeze of fresh lemon peel in place of olives.
+A much less popular variation of the classic gin martini—or as I like to call it the “improved” gin martini.
+It’s your typical martini with the addition of orange bitters and a squeeze of fresh lemon peel in place of olives.

 - 2 ounces gin